 WisdomTree offers a wide range of funds, and this monthly dividend ETF has low fees.
 It has a track record going back to 2006, and overall it’s been a great monthly dividend ETF to own.
 Although it wasn’t always paying monthly dividends.

 This fund switched over to monthly dividends in 2012.
-And 2013 was its first full year of paying monthly dividends.
-Total dividends came in at $1.76 in 2013.
-Over the years, the payout has climbed and came in around $2.80 in 2021.
+Its first full year of paying monthly dividends was 2013 and total dividends came in at $1.76 that year.
+Over the years, the payout has climbed and is projected to be $2.38 in 2022.
 That’s some great income growth.

 Invesco S&P 500 High Dividend Low Volatility ETF (NYSE: SPHD)

 Number of Holdings: 51

 Just like the other Invesco ETF on this list, this one also has 51 holdings.
 Although it’s focused on minimizing volatility.
 It doesn’t have as high of sector concentrations.